ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 = 4.2.3 =
 * Show paid date and time on the order admin metabox
-* Better handling when the customer decides to change payment method in "My Account"
+* Better handling when the customer decides to change payment method in “My Account”
-* Only apply our WooCommerce 4.2.0 fix if "Prices entered with tax" is set to "Yes"
+* Only apply our WooCommerce 4.2.0 fix if “Prices entered with tax” is set to “Yes”
 * Code refactoring to prepare the next phase of supporting only WooCommerce 3.0 and above

 = 4.2.2 =